lovelaced/lovelaced.github.io/_posts/2015-09-01-videophone.md

 so I wanted a full distribution.
 Debian seemed to fit the bill.
 Therefore, I went about creating a Debian ARM (armel) image with qemu.
 Note: Try to use a kernel as close to the kernel on your phone as possible.
 I tried using Debian Wheezy and chroot would not function, therefore I had to use Debian Squeeze.

+Create a 10gb qemu image:
  `$ qemu-img create -f qcow hda.img 10G `

+Get all the stuff you need to boot Linux on that image:
  `$ wget http://ftp.de.debian.org/debian/dists/oldoldstable/main/installer-armel/current/images/versatile/netboot/initrd.gz`

  `$ wget https://people.debian.org/~aurel32/qemu/armel/vmlinuz-2.6.32-5-versatile`

  `$ wget https://people.debian.org/~aurel32/qemu/armel/initrd.img-2.6.32-5-versatile`

+And then boot the image itself:

- `$ qemu-system-arm -M versatilepb -kernel vmlinuz-2.6.32-5-versatile -initrd initrd.img-2.6.32-5-versatile -hda hda.img -append "root=/dev/sda1"`
+ `$ qemu-system-arm -M versatilepb -kernel vmlinuz-2.6.32-5-versatile -initrd initrd.gz -hda hda.img -append "root=/dev/ram" `

 Wait for the system to boot, then follow through with the installation process; most mirrors will fail, but I found Uzbekistan still has proper Debian Squeeze repos so that should work.